TheJacksonLaboratory/bestpractices_workshop/git.md

 5. In this exercise, the only change we are going to make is adding your name to the list of participants on **README.md**.
-First off, we are going to clone your fork of the workshop repository to your computer. **If you already done cloned the workshop repository with Github Desktop, remove it and make sure to clone your fork.**
+First off, we are going to clone your fork of the workshop repository to your computer. **If you had already cloned the workshop repository with Github Desktop, remove it and make sure to clone your fork.**

 6. Go to File -\> Clone repository... and then search for